instantOS/instantos.github.io/docs/customize.md

 ## Settings manager

-There is a TUI settings managerm, which allows changing most of the standard settings similar to how Gnome, MacOS or Windows do it.
+There is a TUI settings manager, which allows changing most of the standard settings similar to how GNOME, macOS or Windows do it.
-These should be pretty self explanatory, they include thins like wifi, wallpaper, audio, keyboard layout, mouse sensitivity and more.
+These should be pretty self-explanatory, they include things like Wi-Fi, wallpaper, audio, keyboard layout, mouse sensitivity and more.

 The control panel can be opened by ++super+left++ clicking on the status text,